qqadssp/RetinaNet-Pytorch/README.md

 # RetinaNet

+This is an implementation of RetinaNet in Pytorch, using ResNet as backbone and FPN.
+Its base on the code of [Detectron](https://github.com/facebookresearch/Detectron) and [pytorch-retinanet](https://github.com/kuangliu/pytoch-retinanet).

 # Train on VOC

 1.Download PASCAL VOC 2012 trainval datasets and unzip it.
 Its path should be '{root_dir}/VOCdevkit/..'